 Some vitamin deficiencies are associated with an increased tendency to bleed such as iron, vitamin C and zinc deficiencies.

-Hirudoid is clinically proven to heal bruises fast* by speeding up the healing process.
-It is the health and beauty product that goes beyond the cosmetic and brings real science to healing.
+Hirudoid is the health and beauty product that goes beyond the cosmetic and brings real science to healing.

-MPS has many clinically documented properties including the promotion of tissue regeneration and reduction of swelling and inflammation.
+MPS has many properties including the promotion of tissue regeneration and reduction of swelling and inflammation.
 It is in these ways that Hirudoid accelerates the healing time of bruises.

 Hirudoid contains MPS (mucopolysaccharides) which is similar to the body’s naturally occurring MPS found in the dermis layer of skin.
 MPS accelerates healing in the following ways:

 This results in healing benefits for not only bruises but scars, sprains and various inflammatory conditions of the veins.

 The MPS in Hirudoid is able to attract water and therefore loosen the connective tissue, preventing a dense accumulation of the fibres, which create a thick scar.
 Hirudoid softens scars, increases flexibility of the scar tissue, reduces redness and results in a better cosmetic appearance.

 The pain of sprains and other minor injuries is a common problem and frequently causes absence from work.
 Hirudoid increases the blood flow by dilating the peripheral blood vessels.
 This promotes speedier absorption of fluid from the tissues.
 In one study, 83% of patients who used Hirudoid were fully mobile within one week.